-Synopsis int getPeerCert(CORBA(Request)& req, IT_X509Cert& PeerCert); Description This function allows an OrbixSSL application to request the certificate of a peer.
-It retrieves the peer certificate information associated with the specified connection (req) and returns this information in the supplied IT_X509Cert object.
-Parameters req A specified connection.
+Synopsis int getPeerCert(int fd, IT_X509Cert& PeerCert); Description This function allows OrbixSSL applications to query peer certificates.
+It retrieves the peer certificate information associated with the file descriptor (fd) for a particular connection and returns this information in the supplied IT_X509Cert object.
+Parameters fd The file descriptor for a particular connection.
 PeerCert The IT_X509Cert object to be updated with the peer certificate information.
-Return Value Returns IT_SSL_ERR_NO_CONNECTION to indicate that the specified connection is invalid.
-Returns IT_SSL_ERR_INSECURE_CONNECTION to indicate that the connection to the peer is insecure.
-This means that no certificate is available.

-Returns IT_SSL_ERR_NO_CERT_AVAILABLE to indicate that the connection to the peer is secure but no certificate is available.
-This can occur when client authentication is disabled.
-Secure servers always have certificates.
+Return Value Returns IT_SSL_ERR_NO_CONNECTION to indicate that the file descriptor is invalid.
+L_ERR_INSECURE_CONNECTION to indicate that the the peer is insecure.
+This means that no certificate connection to can occur whe L_ERR_NO_CERT_AVAILABLE to indicate that the the peer is secure but no certificate is available.
+This en client authentication is disabled.
+Secure servers we certificates.
+See Also class IT_X509 CORBA::Object CORBA::Reques

-See Also IT_X509Cert